Shades of pink

-Computer web color pinks
+Web colors

 Pink

-At right is displayed the web color pink.
+Displayed here is the web color pink.

 Light pink

-At right is displayed the web color light pink.
+Displayed here is the web color light pink.
 The name of the web color is written as "lightpink" (no space) in HTML for computer display.

 Although this color is called "light pink", as can be ascertained by inspecting its hex code, it is actually a slightly deeper, not a lighter, tint of pink than the color pink itself.
 A more accurate name for it in terms of traditional color nomenclature would therefore be medium light pink.

-Hot pink

-At right is displayed the web color hot pink.
+Displayed here is the web color hot pink.
 The name of the web color is written as "hotpink" (no space) in HTML for computer display.
 This shade of pink, along with bubblegum pink, was a very popular aesthetic during the 2000s.

 Deep pink

-At right is displayed the web color deep pink.
+Displayed here is the web color deep pink.
 The name of the web color is written as "deeppink" (no space) in HTML for computer display.